rbroc/eucomm-twitter/README.md

 - `fit_xgb.py` fits the XGBoost models, and logs outputs and evalution outcomes

 ### Other useful information
-- Each notebook in the root of the repository maps into a section of the paper
+- Each notebook in the root of the repository maps onto a section of the paper
 - `summaries` and `figs` contain outputs that are used in the paper (tables and figures)
 - `src` contains useful functions, used throughout the analysis
 - `utils.py` containts utils for visualization, used for plotting time series